-Taking a proactive stance in preventing fraud and abuse
+Our everyday practice of taking a proactive stance in preventing fraud and abuse for our members.

 Fraud and abuse in the health care system is a serious problem that has an impact on all health care payors and affects every person in the country.